erindesmond/ABC-MUSIC/README.md

 1. Further optimize model
 2. Consider formats other than ABC to train on more nuanced music
 3. Save output in text file
+4. Rework some function in order to properly save training weights